edenia/eden-distribute/README.md

 ### Quick start

-At this point you can execute `make run` to execute the resource watcher locally.
+At this point you can execute `make run` to execute distribute action locally.

 ## File Structure